-- '(b) Inflation Adjustment-
+- '(3) INFLATION ADJUSTMENT-

-- '(1) IN GENERAL- In the case of any taxable year beginning after 2013, each of the dollar amounts set forth in the tables in subsection (a) shall be increased by an amount equal to--
+- (A) IN GENERAL- In the case of any taxable year beginning after 2013, each of the dollar amounts in the tables contained in paragraphs (1) and (2) shall be increased by an amount equal to--

-- (A) such dollar amount, multiplied by
+- (i) such dollar amount, multiplied by

-- '(B) the cost-of-living adjustment determined under section 1(f)(3) for such calendar year by substituting 'calendar year 2012' for 'calendar year 1992' in subparagraph (B) thereof. - '(2) ROUNDING- If the amount as adjusted under paragraph (1) is not a multiple of \$1,000, such amount shall be rounded to the next lowest multiple of \$1,000. - '(c) No Credits Against Tax; No Effect on Minimum Tax- The tax imposed by this section shall not be treated as a tax imposed by this chapter for purposes of determining-- - '(1) the amount of any credit allowable under this chapter, or - '(2) the amount of the minimum tax imposed by section 55. - '(d) Special Rules- - '(1) TAX TO BE WITHHELD, ETC- For purposes of this title, the tax imposed by this section shall be treated as imposed by section 1. - '(2) REIMBURSEMENT OF TAX BY EMPLOYER NOT INCLUDIBLE IN GROSS INCOME- The gross income of an employee shall not include any payment by his employer to reimburse the employee for the tax paid by the employee under this section. - '(3) OTHER RULES- The rules of section 59A(d) shall apply to the tax imposed by this section.'. - (b) Clerical Amendment- The table of parts for subchapter A of chapter 1 is amended by adding at the end the following new item:
+- '(ii) the cost-of-living adjustment determined under section 1 (f)(3) for the calendar year in which the taxable year begins, determined by substituting 'calendar year 2012' for 'calendar year 1992' in subparagraph (B) thereof. - '(B) ROUNDING- If any amount after adjustment under subparagraph (A) is not a multiple of \$1,000, such amount shall be rounded to the next lowest multiple of \$1,000. - '(c) No Credits Against Tax; No Effect on Minimum Tax- The tax imposed by this section shall not be treated as a tax imposed by this chapter for purposes of determining-- - '(1) the amount of any credit allowable under this chapter, or - '(2) the amount of the minimum tax imposed by section 55. - '(d) Special Rules- - '(1) TAX TO BE WITHHELD, ETC- For purposes of this title, the tax imposed by this section shall be treated as imposed by section 1. - '(2) REIMBURSEMENT OF TAX BY EMPLOYER NOT INCLUDIBLE IN GROSS INCOME- The gross income of an employee shall not include any payment by his employer to reimburse the employee for the tax paid by the employee under this section. - '(3) OTHER RULES- The rules of section 59A(d) shall apply to the tax imposed by this section.'. - (b) Clerical Amendment- The table of parts for subchapter A of chapter 1 is amended by adding at the end the following new item: